-It’s time to figure out the best way for your family to experience Universal Studios Florida and Islands of Adventure – taking into consideration what you want to do, what you don’t want to do, and how much time you have.
+It’s time to figure out the best way for your family to experience Universal Studios Florida, Islands of Adventure, and Epic Universe – taking into consideration what you want to do, what you don’t want to do, and how much time you have.
 (Interested in also tackling Volcano Bay?
 Don’t worry – we have that covered in its own special guide.)

 What we present to you in the pages below is not a touring plan in the traditional sense; we believe that there are many reasons why it’s not advantageous to give you a step-by-step list of attractions and expect you to follow them, including weather, your party’s particular interests, seasonality, crowd levels, and special events.
 Instead, we will provide you with expert insight into the rides, shows, and attractions at Universal Orlando Resort’s theme parks, and then enable you to put together a plan that works best for your situation.